Living polymerization: Catalyst-transfer polycondensation

 The associative complex is essential to for polymerization to occur in a living fashion since it allows the metal to undergo a preferred intramolecular oxidative addition and remain with a single propagating chain (consistent with chain-growth mechanism), as opposed to an intermolecular oxidative addition with other monomers present in the solution (consistent with a step-growth, non-living, mechanism).
 The monomer scope of CTP has been increasing since its discovery and has included poly(phenylene)s, poly(fluorine)s, poly(selenophene)s and poly(pyrrole)s.

 Living group-transfer polymerization

 Group-transfer polymerization also has characteristics of living polymerization.
 It is applied to alkylated methacrylate monomers and the initiator is a silyl ketene acetal.
 New monomer adds to the initiator and to the active growing chain in a Michael reaction.
 With each addition of a monomer group the trimethylsilyl group is transferred to the end of the chain.
 The active chain-end is not ionic as in anionic or cationic polymerization but is covalent.
 The reaction can be catalysed by bifluorides and bioxyanions such as tris(dialkylamino)sulfonium bifluoride or tetrabutyl ammonium bibenzoate.
-The method was discovered in 1983 by O.W.
-Webster and the name first suggested by Barry Trost.
+The method was discovered in 1983 by Owen Webster and the name first suggested by Barry Trost.